RealDoigt/dasfor/README.md

 |U|Yes|None|Same as std.uni.toUpper.|
 |x|No|None|Same as std.string.format's `%x`.|

-lists for k and K (because github's markdown is limited and doesn't allow multiline tables with lists inside like Pandoc does):
+lists for k, K and m (because github's markdown is limited and doesn't allow multiline tables with lists inside like Pandoc does):
 * k
     * !? -> ‽
     * ¿¡ -> ⸘